 You can use baking soda alongside other products to give plants a boost.

-To use as fertilizer, mix 1 tsp.
-Epsom salt with ½ tsp. household ammonia and 1 tsp. baking soda in a gallon of water.
-Water your plants with the solution.
+To use as fertilizer, mix one teaspoon of Epsom salt with ½ teaspoon of household ammonia and one teaspoon of baking soda in a gallon of water.
+Then, water your plants with the solution.

-One easy way to get rid of an ant hill is to mix baking soda with vinegar and pour it on the mound.
-This remedy works great as a homemade outdoor ant killer.
+One easy way to get rid of an anthill is to mix baking soda with vinegar and pour it on the mound.
+This remedy works well as a homemade outdoor ant killer.

 12. Eliminate Gnats